DanielRosillo/DanielRosillo.github.io/_posts/2016-07-01-appoftheday.markdown

 ---
 <div style="text-align: justify;">
 <br>
-<p>I had an interview with <strong>Farhan Karim</strong> from "App of the Day" to know my experiences about Highbox, I appreciate every opportunity that they have given me, and it has been a wonderful experience working with them.
+<p>I had an interview with <strong>Farhan Karim</strong> from "App of the Day", to know my experiences about Highbox, I appreciate every opportunity that they have given me, and it has been a wonderful experience working with them.

 <p><ul><li><a href="https://appoftheday.downloadastro.com/app/highbox-password-manager-passphrases-hash-qr/" target="_blank">INTERVIEW</a></li></ul></p>
 <br>